How to Generate AI Images on magicdoor.ai

 Use an image model directly when you already know what you want.
 Write the prompt, generate, done.

 Use a chat model first when you need help figuring out what to generate.
-Describe your goal to Claude or GPT-5.4, and ask it to write an optimized image prompt for you.
+Describe your goal to Claude or GPT-5.4 Mini, and ask it to write an optimized image prompt for you.
 Then switch to an image model to generate it.
 This is especially useful for complex scenes or when you are not sure how to describe what you envision.

 FAQs